mgalush/mgalush.github.io/reading-notes/class-01.md

 ##### Meta data
 - Contains information about the webpage for the browser
 - Typically contains a description, keywords, author, etc

+# ABC's of JavaScript

+  A - What is a script and how do I create one?

+  - A script is a series of instructions that a computer can follow to achieve a goal
+  - When you write your script, you first state your goal and then list the tasks in order to be completed

+  B - How do computers fit within the world around them?

+  - Computers create models of the world using data
+  - Those models represent physical things, such as objects, properties, and events

+  C - How do I write a script for a webpage?

+  - HTML, CSS & JavaScript form the basis of all webpages